arrow_back

 There are three options to import data in Vertex AI:

-• Upload a local file from your computer.
+• Upload CSV files from your computer.

-• Select files from Cloud Storage.
+• Select CSV files from Cloud Storage.

-• Select data from BigQuery.
+• Select a table or view from BigQuery.

 For convenience, the dataset is already uploaded to Cloud Storage.